Burmilla

 Training Milestones for Burmilla Cat

-Successful training for Burmilla Cat respects this breed's moderate trainability profile and natural gentle tendencies.
+Training a Burmilla Cat effectively means working within this breed's actual learning style and natural gentle tendencies.
 Weeks one through four: focus on establishing trust and learning your Burmilla Cat's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Burmilla Cat owners should expect the training journey to require patience given this breed's moderate learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources